SneakyBastardSword/SantaBot/README.md

 6. When done using the bot for the season, disable using

 - sudo systemctl disable santabot.service

+#### FAQ:
+1. What if my wishlist URL or preference is multiple words?
+   - The bot supports that, just surround it with quotation marks. (e.g. `s!setprefs dog "stuffed rabbit" cat`)
+2. Does the wishlist *have* to be a URL?
+What if one of the Secret Santas prefers sending handmade gifts?
+   - No that field is really about having a destination for users to send their gifts.
+Feel free to use addresses instead of URLs if you so desire.
+Keep in mind that addresses will need to follow question #1 of this FAQ (e.g. `s!setwishlisturl amazonurl/123 "P Sherman 42 Wallaby Way" rightstufanime`)

 #### Secret Santa Commands: